weidengeist/Willowbot/README.md

 * `subGiftSingleFollowup`:
     * see `subGiftSingle`
 * `subGiftMulti`
-    * `subGiftCount`: the quantity of subscriptions beeing gifted by the user
+    * `subGiftCount`: the quantity of subscriptions being gifted by the user
     * `subGiftCountTotal`: the total amount of already gifted subscriptions by this user on this channel
     * `subGiftGifter`: the user gifting the subscriptions